utshomax/postman-docs/src/pages/docs/sending-requests/mqtt-client/mqtt-request-interface.md

 When you connect to the broker, the response area creates a message stream showing the published and received messages to different topics in a single session (until you select **Disconnect**).

-- **Messages**- The message stream shows the published and received messages in a timeline.
+- **Messages** - The message stream shows the published and received messages in a timeline.
 You can expand the message to view the message details such as topic name, QoS level, retain flag, and message type.
-You can search for specific messages using the search bar, filter messages by received and sent and clear the message stream using the **Clear Messages** button.
+You can search for specific messages using the search bar, filter messages by received and sent, and clear the message stream using **Clear Messages**.

   <img src="https://assets.postman.com/postman-docs/v10/mqtt/mqtt-response-v10-2.jpg" alt="Response section" width="500px"/>